SomostVE/KyuHachiGe/README.md

    └─ retroarch.exe
 ```

-You also need the RetroArch core (which you get after a quick setup):
+You also need the RetroArch core (which you get after with the retroarch setup):

 ```text
 NEC - PC-98 (Neko Project II Kai)